 These limitations can be really fun.
 You could fill an entire sketchbook, or at least a few pages with a theme.
 This can really help you push outside of your creative boundaries and you may discover some new aspects to your sketching along the way.

 Check out this amazing sketch on toned paper by @dy.chent

-I hope these tips and tricks have helped you to consider the multiple aspects or urban sketching to experiment with.
+I hope these tips and tricks have helped you to consider the multiple aspects of urban sketching to experiment with.
 Most of all I hope I have inspired you to play.

 If you’d like some recommendations of urban sketching books then check out this post.

 If you like this post then please join my newsletter where I discuss all things urban sketching.
-I only email once or twice a month maximum!
+I only email once a week maximum!
 Pop your email address in the box below.